kishlayjeet/Predicting-Customer-Purchase-Behaviour/readme.md

 ## Conclusion

-The code in this repository demonstrates the process of predicting customer purchase behaviour.
+The code in this repository demonstrates the process of predicting customer purchase behavior.
 The steps involved in the process have been explained and the necessary code has been provided for reference.